ssulav/ozone-scripts/README.md

 - `--list-clusters`: List available clusters and exit
 - `--keytab`: Path to Kerberos keytab file on CM host (required when Ozone security is enabled)
 - `--principal`: Kerberos principal (required when Ozone security is enabled)
+- `--ssh-user`: SSH user for connecting to remote hosts (default: root)
+- `--sudo-user`: Sudo user for running privileged commands (not needed when SSH user is root)

 ### Examples